Lloyd's raises Gulf insurance risks after ship attacks

 The meeting was of the Lloyd's Market Association (LMA) Joint War Committee, which normally gathers on a quarterly basis to assess security risks to shipping around the world.

-"The London insurance market?s Joint War Committee (JWC) has been considering developments in the Gulf," said Neil Roberts, head of marine and aviation at the LMA, which represents all underwriting businesses on the Lloyd's of London insurance market.
+"The London insurance market?s Joint War Committee (JWC) has been considering developments in the Gulf," Neil Roberts, head of marine and aviation at the LMA, which represents all underwriting businesses on the Lloyd's of London insurance market, said in a statement Friday.

-"In the light of further information received, the JWC has today issued this advisory notice to the market, amending the listed areas which detail areas of perceived enhanced risk for marine insurers and reflecting the enhanced regional risk," he added in a statement.
+"In the light of further information received, the JWC has today issued this advisory notice to the market, amending the listed areas which detail areas of perceived enhanced risk for marine insurers and reflecting the enhanced regional risk."

 It follows insurgent drone strikes on a key oil pipeline in Saudi Arabia and the mysterious sabotage of four ships, including two Saudi oil tankers, earlier this week.